Diesel engines

 very wealthy.

-- 1913: Diesel dies in mysterious circumstances, apparently falling overboard from the ship Dresden while travelling from London, England to Germany.
-Rumours circulate
+1913: Diesel dies in mysterious circumstances, apparently falling overboard from the ship Dresden while traveling from London, England to Germany.
+Rumors circulate that he has been murdered or committed suicide, but nothing is ever

 proved.